griptape-ai/ComfyUI-Griptape/README.md

    `ollama run llama3`

 3. You now have ollama available to you.
+To use it, follow the instructions in this YouTube video: https://youtu.be/jIq_TL5xmX0?si=0i-myC6tAqG8qbxR

 #### 3. Add API Keys to your environment

 For advanced features, it's recommended to use a more powerful model.
 These are available from the providers listed bellow, and will require API keys.

-It's recommended to add these to a `.env` file in your base comfyUI folder before you start ComfyUI.
+**Create a `.env` file**

+* In the base comfyUI folder, create a file called `.env` if it doesn't already exist
+* Add an API key for each of the services you require.
+You will see a list of the appropriate keys below:

 _Note: Most nodes will work fine with just the `OPENAI_API_KEY`, so at least make sure you have that one._